 See it in action:

-Real time dashboards can be tailored to provide the most relevant operational reporting data and make it easier to manage data on a day-to-day basis.
-Additionally, they can improve reporting as they’re able to collate multiple data sources into a single page.
+Real-time dashboards can be tailored to provide the most relevant operational reporting data and make it easier to manage data on a day-to-day basis.
+Additionally, they can improve reporting, as they’re able to collate multiple data sources into a single page.

 Re-ordering has to occur quickly and efficiently to avoid shortages or surpluses.
-By installing a real time dashboard, an inventory manager could centralize these figures to uncover BI insights that might help.
+By installing a live dashboard, an inventory manager could centralize these figures to uncover BI insights that might help.
 It could lead to setting automatic re-supply triggers when certain products are running low or improve ordering by highlighting demand for certain goods.